Quantum Soft Covering with Relative Entropy Criterion: Continuity of Classical and Quantum Entropy for Subnormalized States

-where (a) is because that $\Delta(\rho)$ and $\Delta(\sigma)$ commute, so their quantum entropy and trace norm is the same as the classical entropy and norm, and thus, we can apply Lemma \ref{lemma-contin-coverbook}; (b) is because that $f(t) = -t\log t$ is monotone increasing on the interval $t\in[0,\frac12]$. \end{proof}
+where $(a)$ is due to the fact that $\Delta(\rho)$ and $\Delta(\sigma)$ commute, so their quantum entropy and trace norm is the same as the classical entropy and norm, and hence we can apply Lemma \ref{lemma-contin-classical}; $(b)$ is because that $\ell(t) = -t\log t$ is monotone increasing on the interval $t\in[0,\frac1e]$. \end{proof}